Eos Energy Enterprises (EOSE) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, March 24, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Eos Energy Enterprises ("Eos Energy" or the "Company") (NASDAQ: EOSE).
+BENSALEM, Pa., March 31, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Eos Energy Enterprises ("Eos Energy" or the "Company") (NASDAQ: EOSE).

-IF YOU SUFFERED A LOSS ON YOUR EOS ENERGY INVESTMENTS, CLICK HERE BEFORE MAY 5, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?